 The stories of business resiliency

-Profiles in Resilience showcases East King County businesses and nonprofits that survived and even started up during COVID-19 lockdowns, often pivoting multiple times to sustain themselves.
+Profiles in Resilience showcases East King County businesses and nonprofits that survived and even started up during COVID-19 lockdowns.
 Check back periodically as we update this page with new profiles.

 Interested in sharing your story?

 We would love to hear from you!
 Contact Samantha Paxton at firstname.lastname@example.org.

 Columbia Choirs of Metropolitan Seattle is an award-winning, community-based group of nine choirs.
 It brings together singers, ages four to adult, to participate in music training and performance opportunities.

 When the pandemic hit, Columbia Choirs had to pivot to keep the over 200 members of the organization’s choirs and audiences safe.
 It continues to provide opportunities for personal development, community building and cultural learning through the power of singing.

 The Metal Shop Gold and Silver, located in downtown Redmond near Trader Joes, offers a variety of unique products that make great gifts, collectibles or as an investment including coins, bullion, gold and silver, jewelry, and hand-poured silver holiday-themed items.

 A high level of personal service and providing education to customers are what distinguish the shop and helped it continue to thrive during the pandemic.
 Owner Geoff Minor has over a decade of experience and offers services including appraisals and purchase of precious metals.
 “My focus is educating customers on how investing in precious metals including silver, gold, platinum, and palladium can be a great addition to your financial portfolio.”